hifly81/ocp-meetup-rome/README.md

 - Order process service will be deployed on OpenShift using the openjdk18 image for OpenShift https://registry.access.redhat.com/redhat-openjdk-18/openjdk18-openshift
 - Order service will be deployed on OpenShift using the openjdk18 image for OpenShift.<br>
-On demand aan OpenShift job will run a scenario with 500 orders.
+On demand an OpenShift job will run a scenario with 500 orders.

 This is an image showing your final namespace:
 ![ScreenShot 1](order-sample/images/myproject.png)